EBWiki/EBWiki/docs/SETUP_LOCALLY.md

 * [Docker Desktop](https://docs.docker.com/engine/install/)
 * [Make](https://www.gnu.org/software/make/)

-You can validate your environment with the following commands:
+Open a terminal and validate your environment with the following commands:
 ```
 which git
 git --version